avincesmedile/YREC-Wrappers/modelgrid_tools/alternate_tools/README.md

 # Additional YREC Tools (`alternate_tools/`)
 ## Overview

-This repository contains Python tools for preparing, updating, and managing YREC (Yale Rotating Stellar Evolution Code) model grids.
+This repository contains the more advanced Python tools for preparing, updating, and managing YREC (Yale Rotating Stellar Evolution Code) model grids.
 These scripts help you:

 - Update YREC namelist files with custom parameters.
 - Generate grids of stellar models over mass and metallicity ([Fe/H]).